-“Healthy Women, Healthy Communities” is a project conducted by Asian Women’s Health Initiative Project (AWSHIP).
+“Healthy Women, Healthy Communities” was a project conducted by Asian Women’s Health Initiative Project (AWSHIP).

-The project will focus on values important to Asian Americans: familial relations, health, and community.
-Through these lenses, the project will examine the interrelation of mental, sexual, and physical health, and how culture and familial relations affect personal health practices.
-Specifically, “Healthy Women, Healthy Communities” will focus on factors including acculturation, family relations, depression, sexual risk behaviors, and gender inequities to determine their relation to the different subsets of personal health and risk behaviors.
-Since there is very little data currently on the health practices of Asian Americans, and Asian American women in particular, this study will help in the development of specific, culturally-competent programs for future generations of Asian American women in regards to mental, physical, and sexual health.
+The project focused on values important to Asian Americans: familial relations, health, and community.
+Through these lenses, the project examined the interrelation of mental, sexual, and physical health, and how culture and familial relations affect personal health practices.
+Specifically, “Healthy Women, Healthy Communities” focused on factors including acculturation, family relations, depression, sexual risk behaviors, and gender inequities to determine their relation to the different subsets of personal health and risk behaviors.
+Since there is very little data currently on the health practices of Asian Americans, and Asian American women in particular, this study helped in the development of specific, culturally-competent programs for future generations of Asian American women in regards to mental, physical, and sexual health.

-This project seeks to interview 600 Korean, Chinese, and Vietnamese women between the ages of 18-35, who are children of immigrants and live in the Boston area.
+This project interviewed 600 Korean, Chinese, and Vietnamese women between the ages of 18-35, who are children of immigrants and live in the Boston area.

-The project includes three phases.
-The first two phases will span five years.
+The project included three phases.
+The first two phases spanned five years.